Ethics and Politics (MA)

 The programme consists of 60 EC, to be completed in one year.

-You will take four courses (10 EC each) in the area of Ethics and Politics.
+You will take a mandatory introduction seminar entitled Moral and Political Philosophy: contemporary debates followed by three elective courses (10 EC each) in the area of Moral and Political Philosophy .
 In the second semester, you will be writing your master’s thesis (20 EC) supported by a mandatory thesis seminar.

 The master’s thesis should be an independent academic contribution to philosophy in the field of Ethics and Politics.
 Before graduation you will sit for a final exam for which you will defend your thesis and possibly answer questions about a selection of other subjects.